letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "dns"

 token (required, string):
-: A random value unique among challenges issued by this server.
-This value MUST have at least 128 bits of entropy.
+: A random value with at least 128 bits of entropy.
 It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 ~~~~~~~~~~